-Prerequisites: Completion of the Scientific Thought, Historical Analysis and Social and Behavioral Analysis sections of the Core.
-(First semester/3 credits)
+Prerequisites: Completion of the Scientific Thought, Historical Analysis, and Social and Behavioral Analysis sections of the Core.
+(Course is offered as needed/3 credits)

 This course will examine the scientific, historic and political aspects involved in both meeting our energy needs and satisfying our material wants in the 21st century.
 The importance of oil and the status of renewable raw materials will be considered.
 Current governmental mandates affecting pollution control and waste reduction will be studied.
 New technologies promising novel solutions to pollution and waste reduction will be examined.